emberjs-cn/www.emberjs.cn/source/bilingual_guides/models/the-rest-adapter.md

 ## REST适配器

-By default, your store will use `DS.RESTAdapter` to load and save records.
-The REST adapter assumes that the URLs and JSON associated with each model are conventional; this means that, if you follow the rules, you will not need to configure the adapter or write any code in order to get started.
+By default, your store will use [DS.RESTAdapter](/api/data/classes/DS.RESTAdapter.html) to load and save records.
+The RESTAdapter assumes that the URLs and JSON associated with each model are conventional; this means that, if you follow the rules, you will not need to configure the adapter or write any code in order to get started.